FDio/vpp/docs/gettingstarted/developers/fib20/graphs.rst

 parent object must extend to the lifetime of its children.
 If the control plane removes a parent object before its children, then the parent must remain, in an **incomplete** state, until the children are themselves removed.
-Likewise if a child is created before its parent, the parent is completed in an *incomplete* state.
+Likewise if a child is created before its parent, the parent is created in an *incomplete* state.
 These incomplete objects are needed to maintain the graph dependencies.
-Without them when the parent is added finding the affected children would be search through many databases for those children.
+Without them when the parent is added finding the affected children would require a search through many databases for those children.
 To extend the lifetime of parents all children thereof hold a **lock** on the parent.
 This is a simple reference count.
 Children then follow the add-or-lock/unlock semantics for finding a parent, as opposed to a malloc/free.